Climate - NOMINEE: Natasha Podunova

 The total number of works in the project will be about eighty, at the moment sixty is ready.

-Natasha Podunova, Lense based artist, a member of the Union of photo Artists of Russia since 2012.
+Natasha Podunova, photographer, artist of modern art, member of the Union of photo Artists of Russia since 2012.
 Explores the topic of time as a physical phenomenon and its subjective perception by a person.
 A participant of numerous group exhibitions of contemporary art and documentary photography in the cities of Russia, Europe and Asia.
 The winner of the Gold Medal of the 15th International Festival in China.
 The author of two solo exhibitions: in the Gallery of Contemporary Art, Ekaterinburg, 2013; in the Innovative cultural center Pervouralsk, 2017.
 The curator of the science-art project «Came from the sea».
 The author of "Look wider" photobook devoted to the life of blind people which is in the collections of Russian science and culture centers in Paris, Brussels, Berlin, Gdansk, Helsinki, Vienna, Antalya.
 Lives and works in Yekaterinburg.